-Prerequisite: ECVL 305 | S, SI
+Prerequisite: ECVL 305 | S

-Introduction to the planning, operation, and evaluation of transportation systems.
+Introduction to the planning, design, operation, and evaluation of transportation systems.
 Human, vehicular, and roadway characteristics.
-Traffic flow fundamentals, bottleneck, and queuing theories.
+Traffic flow, bottleneck, and queuing models.
 Structural characteristics and loading conditions of pavements.
-Design and performance of transportation facilities.
+Hands-on lab work and current transportation software.